Lip fillers are injections that give the lips a more plump and full appearance. They’re more generally called dermal fillers.

 If you experience intense bruising or swelling for more than a week, check in with your doctor.
 It’s rare, but allergies and reactions are possible.

 Vascular occlusion happens when the filler is injected into or around an artery, which reduces or stops the blood flow.
 The surrounding skin and tissue will start to die without adequate blood supply.

-It’s also important to note that the pain could take a while to become noticeable, as most fillers include lidocaine, which is an anesthetic.
-It can take an hour to wear off.
+It’s also important to note that the pain could take a while to become noticeable because most fillers include lidocaine, which is an anesthetic.
+It can take several hours to wear off after the injection procedure.

-Your doctor will ask if you’re prone to cold sores, or herpes simplex virus 1 (HSV-1).
+Your doctor will ask if you’re prone to cold sores or herpes simplex virus 1 (HSV-1).
 Dermal fillers can trigger an outbreak, which may require antiviral treatment.

 The procedure is easy and effective, but it can cause swelling, redness, and pain.
-If you’re unable to avoid smoking, drinking, or flying in the days after your procedure, lip fillers may not be for you.
+If you’re unable to avoid drinking or flying in the days after your procedure, lip fillers may not be for you.